Mo258456/alx-pre_course/README.md

-Okay this is my updated repository for the project so let's try this shit
+Okay this is my second try so let's do better than yesterday Mo.